Specialist in Anaesthesia and Analgesia

 Emma graduated with a Bachelor of Veterinary Science from James Cook University.
 After spending some time in general practice, she completed a small animal rotating internship at the University of Sydney.
-Then Emma completed an anaesthesia and analgesia residency through the American College of Veterinary Anaesthesia at the University of Melbourne, finishing in 2019.
+Then Emma completed an anaesthesia and analgesia residency through the American College of Veterinary Anaesthesia at the University of Melbourne, finishing in 2019, and joining SASH the same year.
 Emma passed her speciality board exams and became a diplomate of the American College of Veterinary Anesthesia and Analgesia in 2020.

 During this time she has completed a Masters of Veterinary Studies in Small Animal Practice through Murdoch university, a Masters in Veterinary Studies at the University of Melbourne and a Masters thesis assessing a new local anaesthetic technique in dogs.
 Emma has also attained membership to the Veterinary Anaesthesia and Critical Care chapter of the Australian and New Zealand College of Veterinary Scientists.

 Emma enjoys all aspects of anaesthesia, particularly local anaesthesia and critical care anaesthesia.
-Outside of work she spends most of her time chasing after her wobbly dachshund Heidi
+Outside of work she spends most of her time chasing after her wobbly dachshunds Heidi and Slinky.